Christology: Person of Christ

-A fundamental Christological teaching describes Jesus Christ as possessing two natures: human and divine; debates have emerged regarding the unity of these natures.
-According to post-Chalcedonian definitions, the human and divine natures of Jesus Christ apparently (prosopic) form a duality, as they coexist within one person (hypostasis).
-In the Oriental Orthodox paradigm, these two natures unite to create one composite nature that is fully human and fully divine.
-There are no direct discussions in the New Testament regarding the dual nature of Christ as both divine and human, and since the early days of Christianity, theologians have debated various approaches to the understanding of these natures, at times resulting in ecumenical councils, and in schisms.
+A standard Christological teaching describes Jesus as possessing two natures: one human, one divine.
+Many scholars today concede this.
+Some issues have arisen regarding the exact kind of union these two are in.
+According to post-Chalcedonian definitions, Jesus's two natures form a duality, coexisting within one hypostatic union.
+However, in the Oriental Orthodox paradigm, the union of these two natures is a composite nature that is both fully human and fully divine.
+There are no direct discussions in the New Testament regarding a dual nature of Jesus; theologians have debated various approaches since the early days of Christianity.